Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Able to recover quickly from difficult conditions.
 **Sentence:** Some crop varieties are more resilient to extreme weather conditions.
 **Conversation:**
-A – Do you think your crops will survive the drought?
+A – Do you think your crops will survive the drought
 B – Yes, the resilient crops we planted should manage better in these conditions.

 ---